dani-zed/dani-zed/README.md

 # Hi, I'm Danish Mohammed 👋

 Welcome to my GitHub profile!
 I'm a passionate full-stack web developer with a strong focus on building scalable and dynamic web applications.
-I specialize in the MERN stack (MongoDB, Express.js, React, Node.js) and love working on projects that challenge me to learn and grow.
+I specialize in MERN stack (MongoDB, Express.js, React, Node.js) and love working on projects that challenge me to learn and grow.

 ## 🧑‍💻 About Me